San Francisco Cinematheque: History

 Canyon Cinema began as a film exhibition outlet in Canyon, California.
-Its early programs were programmed Bruce Baillie, Chick Strand, and Emory Menefee and featured a mixture of experimental work and conventional narrative films.
+Its early programs were programmed by Bruce Baillie, Chick Strand, and Emory Menefee and featured a mixture of experimental work and conventional narrative films.
 After starting in Baillie's backyard, they struggled to find a regular venue until Stiles Hall at UC Berkeley became its first long-term venue.
 As Canyon grew during the 1960s to include a distribution office and nationwide newsletter, its exhibition program came to focus on experimental film and appeared at new venues around the Bay Area.
 It moved into a church on Union Street in 1967 and took on the name Canyon Cinematheque.
 The film department at San Francisco Art Institute had a theater built in 1969, which became the primary venue for Cinematheque screenings for several decades.

 Canyon Cinema obtained nonprofit status in California but was denied by the federal government because its distribution program made a profit for its members.
 As a result, Canyon restructured its operations, and in 1976 the Foundation for Art in Cinema was formed as a sister organization.
 Under Steve Anker and David Gerstein in the 1980s, the foundation took on the name San Francisco Cinematheque.
 The organization expanded its scope with its first video art programs in 1984 and Cinematograph, a journal edited by local artists, the following year.
 The Cinematheque moved to the Yerba Buena Center for the Arts as its primary venue in 1994 and then to California College of the Arts in 1999.